 At some point, we were all in the groove, and we, the baby and parents, got the rhythm of this whole diaper business.

 In Montessori, they say that the best window or age for a child to learn to use the toilet/potty is from 12 to 18 months.
-I am aware that this is way earlier than most recommended timeframe from experts or grandparents / other parents based on experience.
+This is earlier than most recommended timeframe from experts or grandparents / other parents based on experience.

 - a potty or steps to go up to the toilet equipped with a child seat